khanhngn-dev/PomodoroPWA/README.md

 - Has support for PWA.

 ## Upcoming changes
-- Allow user to configure their own themese.
+- Allow user to configure their own theme.
 - Add support for music and background ambience.